 There is a Linux version of PGP (GPG) available from http://www.gnupg.org.
 In general, GPG comes with all standard Linux distributions.
 If you’re using Chrome or Firefox and a webmail service such as Gmail™, Yahoo™ and others, Mailvelope will make your life easier.
-For Android, try MailDroid with it’s Crypto plugin. iOS users, try PGP Everywhere.
-If you’re using MS Windows, get GPG4WIN.
-Mozilla Thunderbird & SeaMonkey users also need to grab EnigMail for interfacing with GPG4WIN.
-MS Outlook users, also need the free Outlook Privacy Plugin for interfacing with GPG4WIN.
+If you’re using MS Windows, get Gpg4win.
+Thunderbird 78.2 and later includes built-in support for OpenPGP.
+A full software list for all platforms can be found here.

 My public key